Compare any two graphics cards:

 Pixel Rate

-If running with high levels of AA is important to you, then the Radeon RX 5700 XT 50th Anniversary Edition is the winner, by a large margin. (explain)
+If using a high resolution is important to you, then the Radeon RX 5700 XT 50th Anniversary Edition is superior to the Radeon RX Vega 56, and very much so. (explain)

 Radeon RX 5700 XT 50th Anniversary Edition 107520 Mpixels/sec